Putin says swift Assad exit may leave political vacuum

 Speaking at a panel with Merkel at the St Petersburg International Economic Forum earlier in the day, Putin said the West should not deliver weapons to rebel forces because they include "terrorist" groups.

-"If the United States ... recognises one of the key Syrian opposition organisations, al-Nusra, as terrorist ... how can one deliver arms to those opposition members?
+"If the United States ... recognizes one of the key Syrian opposition organizations, al-Nusra, as terrorist ... how can one deliver arms to those opposition members?
 Where will they end up?
 What role will they play?"

 U.S. President Barack Obama decided a week ago to provide military aid to rebels trying to overthrow Assad, citing use of chemical weapons by government forces.
 Russia says it is unconvinced by the U.S. evidence.